HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 Humidity

 The short answer to this is nice and simple.
-In the average home, humidity levels are unlikely to be a problem.
+In the average home, humidity levels are unlikely to be a serious problem.
 This palm will deal with either low or high humidity levels quite well with few side effects.

-There are two main reasons for doing this, firstly to deter Red Spider Mite which is the number one Howea insect pest.
 The second reason is that the leaflets are long lived, which means any brown tips that are caused by dry air will remain for a loooong time before new fronds grow to replace the damage.
 Higher levels of humidity should keep your plant looking pristine.

 Palms are thirsty plants and so you need to be watering frequently